The purpose of community fire planning is to:

 Objectives of Community Fire Planning in Utah:

-- Facilitate organization of citizen fire councils to guide planning and coordinated action
+- Facilitate the organization of citizen fire councils to guide planning and coordinated action

 - Improve community safety through: